startupdotdev/elevator-music-stack/README.md

 > A Provider is an abstraction of a connection to the Ethereum network, providing a concise, consistent interface to standard Ethereum node functionality. [https://docs.ethers.io/v5/api/providers/](https://docs.ethers.io/v5/api/providers/)

-Web3 proiders are responsible for quering blockchain nodes [ref](https://blog.quicknode.com/the-importance-of-web3-provider-redundancy/).
+Web3 providers are responsible for querying blockchain nodes [ref](https://blog.quicknode.com/the-importance-of-web3-provider-redundancy/).
 Use multiple providers for additional redundancy.

 Most common client-side provider libraries support connecting to multiple back-end providers for redundancy.